csinva/csinva.github.io/_notes/research_ovws/ovw_disentanglement.md

 # VAEs

 *Some good disentangled VAE implementations are [here](https://github.com/YannDubs/disentangling-vae) and more general VAE implementations are [here](https://github.com/AntixK/PyTorch-VAE)*.
+Tensorflow implementations available [here](https://github.com/google-research/disentanglement_lib)

 The goal is to obtain a nice latent representation $\mathbf z$ for our inputs $\mathbf x$.
 To do this, we learn parameters $\phi$ for the encoder $p_\phi( \mathbf z\vert \mathbf x)$ and $\theta$ for the decoder $q_{\mathbf \theta} ( \mathbf x\vert \mathbf z)$.
 We do this with the standard vae setup, whereby a code $z$ is sampled, using the output of the encoder (intro to VAEs [here](https://towardsdatascience.com/intuitively-understanding-variational-autoencoders-1bfe67eb5daf)).